-Since 2004, 84 percent of arrivals at California ports have reported retaining all ballast water on board (i.e. not discharging) while in California waters.
+Since 2004, 84 percent of arrivals, on average, at California ports have reported retaining all ballast water on board (i.e. not discharging) while in California waters.
 Retention is the most protective ballast water management strategy available to prevent species introductions from the ballast water vector.

 The remaining 16 percent of vessel arrivals reported ballast water discharge in State waters.
 The total volume of ballast water discharged in the State from July 1, 2014, to June 30, 2016, was 19.7 million metric tons (MMT).
 The first half of 2016 saw the lowest recorded volume of ballast water discharged over the previous 12 years - 3.1 MMT.
-This is in contrast to the previous reporting period when more than 6.9 MMT of ballast water were discharged in California during the first half of 2014 - more than in any sixmonth time period over the previous 12 years.
+This is in contrast to the previous reporting period (July 1, 2012 - June 30, 2014) when more than 6.9 MMT of ballast water were discharged in California during the first half of 2014 - more than in any six-month time period over the previous 12 years.

-&lt;sup>1 A qualifying vessel is defined in Public Resources Code section 71201(d) as a vessel 300 gross registered tons and above that is capable of carrying ballast water.
+1 A qualifying vessel is defined in Public Resources Code sections 71200(q) and 71201(a) as a vessel 300 gross registered tons or more that is capable of carrying ballast water.

 Of the 19.7 MMT of ballast water discharged in California, 19.0 MMT (96.4 percent) was managed in compliance with ballast water management requirements.
-The majority of the noncompliant ballast water discharged (556,000 MT) underwent ballast water exchange in the wrong location (e.g., the ballast water was exchanged at 150 nautical miles (NM) from land instead of the required 200 NM).
+The majority of the noncompliant ballast water discharged (556,000 metric tons (MT)) underwent ballast water exchange in the wrong location (e.g., the ballast water was exchanged at 150 nautical miles (NM) from land instead of the required 200 NM).
 Water that undergoes ballast water exchange, even if in the wrong location, may reduce the risk of NIS introductions.
 Water that does not undergo any type of management represents the highest risk for NIS introductions from ballast water.
-From July 2014 to June 2016, 20.6 percent of noncompliant discharges by volume (148,000 MT) fell into this highest risk category.
+From July 2014 through June 2016, 20.6 percent of noncompliant discharges by volume (148,000 MT) fell into this highest risk category.

 Since 2012, a total of 214 vessels arriving at California ports reported having a shipboard ballast water treatment system.
-Of these vessels, 38 reported using their ballast water treatment system to treat ballast water discharge in California.
+Of these vessels, 38 reported using their ballast water treatment system to treat ballast water discharged in California.